CS 112

 12 points total; individual-only

-1. Consider a potential non-static method named convert that takes a String as parameter and would convert the temperature of a Temperature object to the temperature in the scale given by the String.
-For example, if a Temperature object stores the temperature 0.0 in celsius, calling the convert method with the input fahrenheit would change the temperature value to 32.0.
+1. Consider a potential non-static method named rotate that would rotate a Rectangle object 90 degrees by swapping its width and height values.
+For example, if a Rectangle‘s dimensions are 10 x 30, then calling the rotate method would change its dimensions to 30 x 10.
 Because the method only needs to change the internals of the called object, it doesn’t need to – and should not! – return a value.

-1. (1 point) What type of instance method would convert be, an accessor or mutator?
+1. (1 point) What type of instance method would rotate be, an accessor or mutator?

 2. (2 points) Give an appropriate method header for this method, making sure to take into account the fact that the method is non-static.
 You do not need to define the body of the method.

-2. Now consider a potential non-static method named colderThan that takes another Temperature object and determines if the called Temperature object (i.e., the one on which the method is invoked) has a lower temperature than the other Temperature object – returning true if the called object has a higher temperature and false otherwise.
+2. Now consider a potential non-static method named largerThan that takes another Rectangle object and determines if the called Rectangle object (i.e., the one on which the method is invoked) has a larger area than the other Rectangle object – returning true if the called object has a larger area and false otherwise.

-1. (1 point) What type of instance method would colderThan be, an accessor or mutator?
+1. (1 point) What type of instance method would largerThan be, an accessor or mutator?

 2. (2 points) Give an appropriate method header for this method, making sure to take into account the fact that the method is non-static.
 You do not need to define the body of the method.

-3. Consider the following client code — i.e., code from another class that uses a Temperature object:
+3. Consider the following client code — i.e., code from another class that uses a Rectangle object:

-Because our Temperature class employs appropriate encapsulation, this code fragment will not compile.
+Because our Rectangle class employs appropriate encapsulation, this code fragment will not compile.

 1. (2 point) Explain what problems are present in the code fragment that prevent it from compiling.